BenMacKenzie/feature_store_utils/README.md

 ### options for use

 1. clone this repo.  create features.yaml.  follow demo notebook. do not check back in.
 2. install as a python package.
 See https://github.com/BenMacKenzie/churn_model_demo as an example.
-Note that you must create a .env file in folder which contains the features.yaml file